Modern Slavery Act Notice

 The Company’s Code of Business Conduct requires Company employees to comply with all laws in the jurisdictions in which the Company does business, which would include those laws regarding the use of labour.
 Further, the Code of Business Conduct provides several options for reporting suspected violations including a Business Conduct Hotline accessible by phone and through a website.
 In addition, the Company’s Corporate Responsibility Statement and Guidelines prohibit the Company’s use of child or forced labour.

-A supplier code of conduct policy was introduced in May 2023, pursuant to which suppliers are required, at a minimum, to comply with all applicable laws and regulations regarding working conditions and labour standards.
-Where local laws are less stringent than the International Labour Organisation (“ILO”) Fundamental Principles, the Company’s supplier code of conduct provides that the ILO’s Fundamental Principles will apply unless prohibited by local laws.
+The Company introduced a supplier code of conduct policy (“Supplier Code of Conduct”) in May 2023, pursuant to which suppliers are required, at a minimum, to comply with all applicable laws and regulations regarding working conditions and labour standards.
+Where local laws are less stringent than the International Labour Organisation (“ILO”) Fundamental Principles, the Supplier Code of Conduct provides that the ILO’s Fundamental Principles will apply unless prohibited by local laws.

 The Company’s standard supplier contract, currently in place with a number of its suppliers, requires the supplier to comply with all applicable laws in the jurisdictions in which the supplier produces and sells its products.
 In the standard supplier contract, the Company retains audit rights with regard to the supplier’s compliance with the contractual provisions.
 In addition, the Company’s standard terms and conditions of purchase require sellers to warrant that all goods purchased by the Company have been manufactured in compliance with all applicable laws.

-In addition, the Company redesigned its supplier of raw materials risk assessment as part of its sustainable procurement policy in 2023.
-The new risk assessment segments suppliers into high, medium, or low risk for corruption, slavery, environmental, and forced labour and child labour.
-Implementation of the updated risk assessment will take place in 2024.
+In addition, the Company redesigned and implemented its supplier of raw materials risk assessment as part of its sustainable procurement policy.
+The new risk assessment segments suppliers into high, medium, or low risk for corruption, slavery, environmental issues, and forced labour and child labour.

-There have not been any complaints for the 2023 fiscal year with regards to suspected or actual wrongdoing as defined in the Act.
+The Company regularly reviews its policies and procedures to evaluate and address risks of forced labor and child labor.
+There have not been any complaints for the 2024 fiscal year with regards to suspected or actual wrongdoing as defined in the Act.

 On behalf of Colorcon Limited